What is Clustering Illusion?

 - Convince an investor to invest with a certain fund manager

-In the context of investing, it is important to not place a great emphasis on short-term performance and look at long-term periods to identify trends, as it may be subjected to cluster illusion bias.
+In the context of investing, it is important to not place a great emphasis on short-term performance to identify trends, as doing so may be subject to cluster illusion bias.
 As is commonly said in the finance world: “Past performance is not indicative of future performance.”

 The Monte Carlo Casino Example